piles and haemorrhoid

 🥑 Include Healthy Fats

-Why: Good fats help lubricate the digestive tract and support regular bowel movements.
+Why: Healthy fats can support smoother digestion and regular bowel movements.

 Sources: